-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 with respect to the financial year ending 31 May 2018 and is approved by Open GI’s Chief Officers.
-The statement sets out the steps taken by Open GI Limited and other relevant Group companies during this financial year to prevent slavery and human trafficking within its business or supply chains.
+This Slavery and Human Trafficking Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 with respect to the financial year ending 31 May 2022 and is approved by Open GI’s Chief Officers.
+The statement sets out the steps taken by Open GI Limited and other relevant group companies during this financial year to prevent slavery and human trafficking within its business or supply chains.

-Open GI continues to be one of the leading technology partners to general insurance brokers in the UK and Irish markets.
-It is a highly successful and growing organisation with a strong track record of innovation that stretches right the way back to 1979.
-Today, the Group employs nearly 600 people across a number of businesses and locations, including offices in Central Europe.
+Open GI continues to be one of the leading technology partners to general insurance brokers in the UK and Irish markets with a strong track record of innovation.
+Today, the Group employs around 465 people across several locations, in the UK and in Central Europe.

 As part of our culture of good governance and good business practice, Open GI is committed to opposing modern slavery and human trafficking in any form and preventing this by whatever means we can.
 We have a zero-tolerance approach to the exploitation of individuals and any offences covered by the Modern Slavery Act 2015.

 Most Open GI’s operations are UK based, and we source goods and services from predominantly UK-based suppliers whose supply chains extend globally.
 In addition to this, we have three software development centres in Krakow, Poland, Skopje, Northern Macedonia, and Lake Ohrid, Northern Macedonia which use a limited number of supply chains for goods and services necessary to operate these offices.

 Given the nature of the Group’s business (the development and sale of software), most supplies tend to be of tools and services that enable these activities, such as the hardware on which our developers work and third-party software to enhance our operations.
 We also procure services and supplies to ensure that the premises that we own, or rent, are fully operational.